wix-playground/orion.client/README.md

-The conflict of Orion is to build developer tooling that works in the browser, at web scale.
+The lict of Orion is to build developer tooling that works in the browser, at web scale.

 The vision behind Orion is to move software development to the web as a web experience, by enabling open tool integration through HTTP and REST, JSON, OAuth, OpenID, and others.